 If not a sibling, then you may have other able-bodied relatives in the vicinity.
 Perhaps they can take over the caregiving responsibilities for a while.

 The emphasis is on able-bodied.

 Asking an ailing senior to care for another ailing senior is never a good idea.
 Neither person is going to get the care they need, and you’ll likely come home to find both elderly people worse for wear.

 That will make you never want to take a vacation again.

-If you are going to ask an adult child or relative to care for your senior parents out of the goodness of their heart, you definitely don’t want to take a two week vacation.
+If you are going to ask an adult child or relative to care for your senior parents out of the goodness of their hearts, you definitely don’t want to take a two-week vacation.
 Keep it to a couple of days or a week, tops, so you don’t majorly inconvenience the other person.

 Although her siblings initially balked at the idea of taking over the responsibilities of their father’s care, this is what ultimately worked out for the friend I mentioned earlier.
 She shortened her trip from two weeks to 10 days and her brother and his wife agreed to step in.

 It turned into a second win for her because her brother finally realized how challenging their father’s care was and he agreed to give her a much needed break more often in the future.